Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 ***Fleetmaster Xkk’rtnnk A’vkrnkt’k***

-“The orbital element will be in position in two hundred *Ri’*, fleetmaster.”
+"The orbital element will be in position in two hundred *Ri’*, fleetmaster."

-“Good.
+"Good.
 Remember, the human retaliation will be immediate.
-Every ship is to warp to safety *instantly* upon the target’s destruction.”
+Every ship is to warp to safety *instantly* upon the target’s destruction."

 Xkk’ took a last look at the fleet disposition and satisfied himself that the deathworlders were about to get a nasty shock.
 Considering just how much death and mayhem they had caused in their short time on the interstellar stage, he didn’t feel even the slightest twinge of-